Can We Simultaneously Oppose Bayer/Monsanto’s Biotechnology and Support Cuba’s Interferon Alpha 2B?

 Medicine in Cuba

 John Kirk’s Health Care without Borders: Understanding Cuban Medical Internationalism (2015) provides a wealth of information regarding Cuba’s early use of biotechnology in medicine.
-It is a poor country suffering effects of a blockade by the US which interferes with its access to materials, equipment, technologies, finance, and even exchange of information.
+It is a poor country suffering from the effects of a blockade by the U.S. which interferes with its access to materials, equipment, technologies, finance, and even exchange of information.
 This makes it remarkable that Cuba’s research institutes have produced so many important medications.
 Even a partial list is impressive.
 The use of Heberprot B to treat diabetes has reduced amputations by 80 percent.
 Cuba is the only country to create an effective vaccine against type-B bacterial meningitis, and it developed the first synthetic vaccine for Haemophilus influenza type B (Hib), which causes almost half of pediatric meningitis infections.
 It has also produced the vaccine Racotumomab against advanced lung cancer and has begun clinical tests for Itolizumab to fight severe psoriasis.

 By far, the best known efforts of Cuban biotechnology followed an outbreak of dengue fever in 1981 when its researchers found that it could combat the disease with Interferon Alpha 2B.
 The same drug became vitally important decades later as a potential cure for COVID-19.
 Interferons are signaling proteins which can respond to infections by strengthening anti-viral defenses.
 In this way, they decrease complications which could cause death.
-Cuba’s interferons have also shown their usefulness and safety in treating viral diseases including Hepatitis B and C, shingles and HIV-AIDS.
+These interferons have also shown their usefulness and safety in treating viral diseases including Hepatitis B and C, shingles and HIV-AIDS.

 A Tale of Two Technologies